lvidal-gs/lvidal-gs/README.md

 - ⚡ Fun fact: ...
 -->

 # Hello dev's!
-Nice to meet u, I'm Lucas! 👾
+Prazer, sou o Lucas! 👾

 > **_Full Stack Developer_ (or something like this) 👨🏽‍💻**